Before we talk about how to spend 10 days in Korea, I have a confession: I have a dysfunctional love/hate relationship with South Korea.

-As with other sprawling East Asian cities like Tokyo and Hong Kong, choosing where to stay in Seoul won’t be the easiest task you’ll have in planning your Korea itinerary.
+As with most sprawling East Asian cities, choosing where to stay in Seoul won’t be the easiest task while planning your South Korea itinerary.

 - Hostel Vanilla 1 Dongdaemun: One of the best budget options in Seoul.
 Located in the central Jongno-Gu district, 5 minutes away from Dongdaemun Subway Station.

-- Sunbee Hotel Insadong Seoul: A brilliant 3-star mid-range hotel located in the popular Insadong area.
+- Sunbee Hotel Insadong Seoul: This brilliant 3-star mid-range hotel is located in the popular Insadong area.
 With the metro just a 5-minute walk away and tons of top Seoul attractions within walking distance, this central hotel is a superb choice.
-The minimalism-inspired rooms are spacious in a continent known for its tight quarters.
+The minimalist rooms are spacious in a continent known for its tight quarters.

-- Four Seasons Hotel Seoul: A top-notch 5-star hotel that’s one of the best luxury properties in the city.
-If you’re coming from the über-pricey scene of Tokyo or Hong Kong, you’ll immediately appreciate the value of this hotel.
+- Four Seasons Hotel Seoul: This top-notch 5-star hotel is one of the best luxury properties in the city.
+If you’re coming from the über-pricey scene elsewhere in East Asia, you’ll appreciate the value of this hotel.
 The massive city views through the floor-to-ceiling windows highlight any stay here.
 Some of the best things to do in Seoul such as Gyeongbokgung Palace and Cheonggyecheon Stream are within a 10-minute walk.

 Getting to Seoul

-Several airlines fly into Seoul Incheon International Airport (ICN) including Asiana Airlines and Korean Airlines.
+Seoul is served by Seoul Incheon International Airport (ICN).
+Several airlines fly into ICN including Asiana Airlines and Korean Air.
 From Canada, the cheapest flights to Seoul will run you about C$700.
 From the United States, expect to pay $550-600 at the lowest end of fares from the west coast.

-There’s no better place to break up the long (at least by Korean standards!) journey between Seoul and Gyeongju than Andong.
-Long known for its traditionalism, Andong is a centre of culture and folklore, and one of the best places to visit in Korea for a glimpse of its ancient past.
+By Korean standards, it’s a long journey between Seoul and Gyeongju.
+For this itinerary, there’s no better place to break the trip up than Andong.
+Long known for its traditionalism, Andong is a centre of culture and folklore.
+It’s one of the best places to visit in South Korea for a glimpse of its ancient past.

 What to Do in Andong